2015–16 Nepal blockade: Police action against the protesters

-On 2 November, Nepalese police moved in to clear out the protesters in Birgunj.
+On 2 November 2015, Nepal Police moved in to clear out the protesters in Birgunj.
 Despite police actions, the protesters managed to return and continue the blockade.
 Protesters attacked a Nepalese police station with petrol bombs and stones.
 In retaliation, the police opened fire, killing one person, Ashish Kumar Ram, who was later identified as an Indian citizen, which raised concerns over involvement of Indians in the Madhesh protests.
 Six Nepalese police officers were injured in the attack and more than 25 protesters and civilians were injured.
 Since then, a curfew has been imposed in Birgunj.

 On 21 November, Nepalese police clashed with protesters led by Samyukta Loktantrik Madhesi Morcha (SLMM) in the district of Saptari who were blocking vehicles from entering Nepal.
 Around 5,000 protesters were involved.
 Nepalese police shot and killed three protesters at Bhardaha, Rupani and Rajbiraj.
 Another protester was killed on 22 November in Rajbiraj.
 Afterwards, a curfew was imposed on all three towns.
 To complicate matters, Tharuhat protestors of Tharu descent, also Madhesis, have clashed with the Madhesi parties seeking their own separate state different from Madhesi parties in the Western Terai zone.

 Separately, Federal Limbuwan State Council (FLSC), representing different ethnic groups (Mongoloids) than the Madhesis (Indo-Aryans), represents the most ancient of the indigenous groups of Nepal, who have historically had a large degree of autonomy in the Far East Terai.
 FLSC have been striking and enforcing vehicular bans on a separate region of the Terai for the entire time the Madhesis have been active doing the same; their demands overlap Madhesh demands and territories of states, both demands cannot be reconciled geographically.
 Madhesi parties have refrained from direct confrontation with FLSC.
 FLSC and the Mongoloid voice of the nation been almost completely ignored by all Western and Indian media; they don't have the backing of India nor Kathmandu.

 Nevertheless, India perceives FLSC as a pro-Nepal force.
 FLSC has also accused Kathmandu of use of excessive brutal police forces just as the Madhesi parties have.
 KP Oli, Nepal's PM, issued a statement from Itahari (where FLSC is most active) in December 2015, "The government will not spare those who take the law in their hands ... and air secessionist views, a veiled threat to FLSC actions.